 The gravel pathway is nearly seamless with only two short gaps: one in Putnam and the other in Willimantic.
 A 3.4-mile spur off the main route links the trail to Colchester.
 Though a tad rougher, the spur offers an enjoyable ride through hemlock woods.

 The rail-trail showcases the engineering behind the Air Line Railroad, laid down through this hilly region in 1873 as a direct route between Boston and New York.
 As its name implies, the tracks ran flat and straight, like ‘a line in the air.’
 The Air Line employed the finest trains of the day, featuring the Pullman Palace Car, marketed as the White Train for its luxurious white-and-gold decor.

 About three miles from the southern end of the trail, you'll cross the Rapallo and Lyman viaducts.
 Built in the 1870s, each spans more than 1,000 feet, the latter soaring more than 150 feet above the valley floor.
 In 1913, crews reinforced the viaducts with rock and sediment to support heavier trains.
 Visible from trailside benches, the top corner of each span pokes out through the fill.

 Just a half-mile from East Hampton, you’ll also find a few small waterfalls, created when railroad crews blasted Bishops Cut through solid rock.

-The trail, between its junction with the Hop Brook State Park Trail just north of Willimantic and its junction with the Putnam River Trail at Putnam, is part of a massive trail network known as the East Coast Greenway, which will connect communities along the Eastern seaboard from Maine to Florida.
+The trail, between its junction with the Hop River State Park Trail just north of Willimantic and its junction with the Putnam River Trail at Putnam, is part of a massive trail network known as the East Coast Greenway, which will connect communities along the Eastern seaboard from Maine to Florida.

 On the north end of the trail: Parking is available at the Goodwin State Forest Conservation Center on Potter Road off Route 6 in Hampton.